danielzmbp/NLP4Pheno/README.md

 ## Download assemblies and annotate

+- Before running, create a `.ncbi_api_key` file in the root directory containing your NCBI API key.
-- Run `ip.smk`to download and annotate all representative assemblies from strains that have at least one relation using Pfam with InterProScan.
+- Run `ip.smk` to download and annotate all representative assemblies from strains that have at least one relation using Pfam with InterProScan.
   - You will need to adjust the path to your IP installation.
 - Run with `scripts/ip_slurm.sh` to run using slurm.
 - The output will be in `assemblies_{dataset}/` directory.